YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario05/1-Post-Restore/README.md

 <p align="center"><img src="../Images/SC05-1-hooks-list.png"></p>
 <p align="center"><img src="../Images/SC05-1-backup-list.png"></p>

-Let's try to restore this application on the second cluster (rke2) in a new namespace _wphookrestore_.
+Let's try to restore this application on the second cluster (rke2) in a new namespace _wpbrhookrestore_.
 This can be achieved via the GUI, or using the script _acc-api-app-restore.sh_ in this folder.
 Using the script follows the same path as the previous one, ie it takes the same 2 parameters & will end once the restored app process is complete.